benashford/benashford.github.com/_posts/2014-03-22-the-power-of-lazy-sequences.md

 Yep, as expected, it's quite a bit slower.
 So where, exactly, do the optimisations of lazy sequences manifest themselves?
 One significant benefit is short-cutting.
 Lazy evaluation can be stopped when no-further results are expected and/or needed, this could leave a significant amount of work undone.

 So going back to our vector of random numbers, what if we didn't care about the precise order of everything?
-What if we only wanted the first ten items from the sorted sequence?
+What if we only wanted the first hundred items from the sorted sequence?

 Built-in ```sort```: